2017 Dallas Cowboys season

 The 2017 season was the Dallas Cowboys' 58th in the National Football League (NFL), their 29th under the ownership of Jerry Jones, their 9th playing their home games at AT&T Stadium, and their 7th full season under head coach Jason Garrett.

 For the first time since 2002, quarterback Tony Romo was not on the opening day roster, as he announced his retirement on April 4, 2017.
-The Cowboys failed to improve or match upon their 13–3 record from the previous season.
-In Week 16 via a loss at home to the Seattle Seahawks, they were eliminated from playoff contention and missed the playoffs for the sixth time in the last eight seasons.
+The Cowboys also failed to improve or match upon their 13–3 record from the previous season.
+In Week 16 via a loss at home to the Seattle Seahawks, they were eliminated from playoff contention and missed the playoffs, for the sixth time in the last eight seasons.